Percona-Lab/percona-dbaas-cli/source/kubernetes.rst

 Kubernetes Namespaces
 ----------------------------------

-Create and switch context to your preferred namespace before running any commands.
-By default, we'll use the built-in ``default`` namespace.
-Namespaces are a nice way to have multiple applications and databases share a single Kubernetes cluster in a clean fashion.
+`Namespaces <https://kubernetes.io/docs/tasks/administer-cluster/namespaces-walkthrough/>`_ are a nice way to have multiple applications and databases share a single Kubernetes cluster in a clean fashion.
+By default, the built-in ``default`` namespace is used.
+In case if that's not what was intended, create and/or switch the context to your preferred namespace before executing percona-dbaas-cli commands.